-Wildlife Rehabilitation: How Do I Care For A Wild Animal That Has Been Hurt or Rescued
+Wildlife Rehabilitation: How Do I Care for a Wild Animal That Has Been Hurt or Rescued

 Lying beside her on the dog bed was a small - make that very small - pink hairless "something" with a long tail.
 The little thing was also bleeding.
 What had Tawny done?
 Where had she gotten this little creature?
-I got a paper towel and picked the little thing up to examine it a little closer, and remove it from harms way.
+I got a paper towel and picked the little thing up to examine it a little closer, and remove it from harm's way.

 What you don’t know can hurt!

 What was I supposed to do?
-The first thing I did was to make the paper towel damp to hydrate his parched looking skin, and then to wash the dirt from his mouth and put a couple drops of water on his mouth.
-After this he seemed to revive a little.
+The first thing I did was to make the paper towel damp to hydrate his parched looking skin, and then to wash the dirt from his mouth and put a couple of drops of water on his mouth.
+After this, he seemed to revive a little.
 I was concerned for him thinking that he probably needed to get something in his little tummy.
 I told my husband that maybe I ought to give him some milk, but he wisely advised me against it.
 The rehabber that I took the little one to told me that had I given him cow’s milk, it would have caused the liver to shut down.
 What you don’t know can hurt!

 Leave It to the Wildlife Experts